The Office of Disability Services is the campus office designated to determine reasonable accommodations for students with disabilities.

-The Office of Disability Services works to ensure that students with disabilities have access to education and campus life at UNC Charlotte.
+The Office of Disability Services works to ensure that students with disabilities have access to education and campus life at the University.
 Through collaboration with the institution’s diverse community, Disability Services facilitates accommodations, discourse, and engagement to promote a universally accessible learning environment for all.

 Access for Visitors and Students at Public Campus Events

 Students or visitors to campus who need accommodations for a public campus event should contact Disability Services at 704-687-0040 or firstname.lastname@example.org.
 For more information, visit the University's Accessibility website.